21tmccauley/roadmap-CV/README.md

 ## What I Learned

-_(Fill this section with your personal learnings from the project.
-Some examples:)_

 - How to structure a document using semantic HTML5 tags
 - The importance of meta tags for SEO and social media sharing